RaggedExperiment objects

 Coercion

-In the following, 'object' represents a RaggedExperiment
+In the following, 'object' represents a RaggedExperiment object:

-as(object, "GRangesList")
+as(object, "GRangesList"):

 Creates a GRangesList object from a

-as(from, "RaggedExperiment")
+as(from, "RaggedExperiment"):

-Creates a RaggedExperiment
+Creates a RaggedExperiment object from a

 GRangesList, or GRanges object.